Hamiltonian delay equations -- examples and a lower bound for the number of periodic solutions: Introduction and main results

 In our approach a Hamiltonian delay equation is thus a delay equation that can be obtained as critical point equation of an action functional.

-In Sections~\ref{s:2} and~\ref{s:4} we compute the critical point equations of several classes of delay action functionals on the loop space of~$\R^{2n}$, and more generally of exact symplectic manifolds.
+In Sections~\ref{s:2} and~\ref{s:4} we compute the critical point equations of several classes of delay action functionals on the loop space of~$\R^{2n}$.
 As a special case we shall obtain in Section~\ref{s:3} one instance of the delayed Lotka--Volterra equations.
 In fact, already in his 1928 paper~\cite{Vol28} and in his seminal book \cite{Vol31} from~1931 Volterra was interested in periodic solutions of delay equations, and formulated the famous Lotka--Volterra equations with and without delay.
+In Section~\ref{s:int} we give a first integral along periodic orbits for certain Hamiltonian delay equations.

+\m \ni {\bf Extension to manifolds.} A symplectic manifold is a manifold~$M$ together with a non-degenerate closed 2-form~$\omega$ on~$M$.
+We assume throughout that $(M,\omega)$ is symplectically aspherical, meaning that the cohomology class~$[\omega]$ vanishes on the image of~$\pi_2(M)$ in~$H_2(M)$ under the natural map forgetting the base point.
+Examples of symplectically aspherical manifolds are exact symplectic manifolds, for which $\omega = d \lambda$ for a 1-form~$\lambda$, like $\R^{2n}$ or cotangent bundles with their canonical symplectic form, and closed examples are closed orientable surfaces of positive genus and their products, like tori~$T^{2n}$.